CLI User Guide

 Are you not working on macOS?

-One more thing to remember is that Screen Sharing must already be enabled on the macOS.
-This is usually not the case (especially on clean OS installs or after an ISO install), and you will need to enable the setting yourself.
+One more thing to remember is that Screen Sharing must already be enabled on macOS.
+However, this is usually not the case (especially on clean OS installs or after an ISO install, Intel-Only), and you must enable the setting yourself.

-Are you not using the official Sonoma images?
+Are you not using the official MacStadium images?

 If you're using another image as your starting point or if you are installing your OS from ISO, you will likely not have SSH or Screen Sharing enabled by default (even though the respective ports will be mapped by default).
 In this case, you need to connect to the VM via VNC.
 You can then enable SSH and Screen Sharing connectivity in the OS.